Helping yourself when feeling overwhelmed and suicidal

 • Sitting outside or going for a short walk

-• Spending time with your loved ones
+• Spending time with your loved ones or pets

 • Watching a favourite movie or television show